Wong Fort Pin

-Wong Fort Pin (黃和平 (N̂g Hô-pêng, Wong4 Wo4 Ping4); Pha̍k-fa-sṳ: Vòng Fò-phìn) is a Malaysian politician and doctor.
-He served as Member of the Malacca State Legislative Assembly (MLA) for Bemban for a term from May 2018 to November 2021 and Deputy Speaker of the Malacca State Legislative Assembly from 2018 until 2020 political crisis.

-Wong is a member Democratic Action Party (DAP), a component party of Pakatan Harapan (PH) coalition.
+Wong Fort Pin (黃和平 (N̂g Hô-pêng, Wong4 Wo4 Ping4); Pha̍k-fa-sṳ: Vòng Fò-phìn; born 15 June 1955) is a Malaysian politician and medical doctor who served as Deputy Speaker of the Melaka State Legislative Assembly from July 2018 to May 2020 and Member of the Melaka Legislative Assembly (MLA) for Bemban from May 2018 to November 2021.
+He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.

 Background

 Wong grew up in Nyalas and Bukit Baru, Malacca.
 He studied in Ping Ming Primary Chinese School, St. David's High School, High School Malacca, and Kaohsiung Medical College, Taiwan.
 He obtained DRM, Diploma in Reproductive Medicine from Academy of Family Physicians of Malaysia.
 Active in athletic events, a scout and a prefect in school.

 He have his own Medical GP clinic in Bukit Baru.
 Begun to get involve in Addiction Medicine since 2004.